 23. Molasses and Orange Oil

-While molasses does not kill ants directly, it masks the insecticidal properties of other substances like borax.
+This is another of the popular natural remedies for ants.
+While molasses does not kill them directly, it masks the insecticidal properties of other substances like borax.

 The orange oil also kills them quickly by softening their bodies.
 Place spoonfuls of this mixture directly onto ant hills or ant trails.